Jaishree-baskaran/Jaishree-baskaran/README.md

 ## what i want to do?
 🌱 I’m currently learning how to maintain my paitience...IG(also true)
 - Contribute to open-source AI or astronomy tools
-- Keep learning cool stuffs (cool stuffs..true, others...not true)
+- Keep learning (cool stuffs..true, others...not true)
 - Build something cool enough to be featured in a NASA repo (a girl can dream)